leonspok/Irvue-Helper-for-Mozilla-Firefox/README.md

-# Irvue-Helper-for-Mozilla-Firefox
+# Irvue Helper for Mozilla Firefox

-Firefox extension which allows to add channels to Irvue from Unsplash
+Firefox extension which allows to add channels to Irvue from Unsplash.
+You get it [here](https://addons.mozilla.org/firefox/addon/irvue-helper/)